 Since the beginning of our college the enrollment in our classes have carried and funded classes and entire departments within our district.
 In addition to generating massive amounts of FTES, our department generates very large profits for the district due to the fact that the majority of our classes are taught and paid at a lab rate, while being funded at a lecture rate.
 When asked to add huge classes we have done so, when asked to cut more than everyone else, we have done so, when asked to make campaign calls to help a bond pass, our athletes and faculty stepped up and volunteered time to make literally thousands of calls.
-When clusters needed to step up and complete curriculum updates, SLO's and assessment projects for accreditation our cluster was the first one to complete the task.
-In addition to literally rewriting every course in our cluster, and have completed over 250 assessment project over the last two semesters.
+When clusters needed to step up and complete curriculum updates, SLO's and assessment projects for accreditation our cluster, and have completed over 250 assessment project over the last two semesters.